There might be only 9 Snark Hunters

 It has been said often enough (at least more than three times) that the Snark hunting party consists of ten members.
 All Snark readers had and have been given the choice to believe that, so why not.
 I have a choice too and decided that there only are nine members.
 I can do that because line #10 of Carroll’s poem either introduces a new Snark hunter, or it describes the Snark hunter who has been introduced in line #9.
 Here we have a clear ambiguity.
 Therefore we can choose what we like to choose.

-I assume that Carroll had created “Boots” as a non-sequential interlaced portmanteau built from “maker of Bonnets and Hoods” in his tragicomical ballad The Hunting of the Snark (1876).
+I assume that Carroll had created “Boots” from “maker of Bonnets and Hoods” or as a non-sequential interlaced portmanteau built from “maker of Bonnets and Hoods” in his tragicomical ballad The Hunting of the Snark (1876).

 Why do I prefer nine crew members?
 It’s simple.
 In that case we get rid od two exceptions: